dhimasryan/SpeechAssessmentModels/README.md

-# Universal Speech Assessment Model
+# Awesome Speech Assessment Models

 This repository aims to collect all available speech asessment models (with the github page) including speech quality and intelligibility prediction models.